 PCB123, backed by Sunstone Circuits manufacturing, provides a powerful and comprehensive design flow from initial research all the way to assembly and production.

-Unless you fabricate your own PCBs, you need a manufacturing source (link to a “how boards are made” video) that will collaborate with you during the entire design flow.
+Unless you fabricate your own PCBs, you need a manufacturing source that will collaborate with you during the entire design flow.
 PCB123’s entire business model is based on consulting and collaborating with you from idea to finished product, and beyond.

 There is a back-and-forth process between parts research and capturing the schematic.
 Unless you’re designing your circuit at the “gate” level, using nothing but generic AND, NAND, OR, NOR, XOR type constructs, at some point you’ll be specifying components for your logical design.
 This becomes a back-and-forth process of researching parts available, selecting them based on specifications, and making sure the part chosen is defined in your parts library.
 Sometimes the part will already be there; other times, you’ll be adding a part from scratch.